secretstartups/handbook/error-budgets/index.html.md

 #### Stage Groups with different error budgets.

-Our current contract is 99.95% availability and a 20 minute error budget.
+Our current contract is 99.95% availability and a 21 minute monthly error budget.
 However the following groups have a different budget based on business needs.

 |**Stage Group**   | **Monthly Spend** | **Business Reason** |
 |------------------|---------------------|---------------------|